Michoacán State Governor Alfredo Ramirez Bedolla, left, and Mexican President...

 Michoacán State Governor Alfredo Ramirez Bedolla, left, and Mexican President Claudia Sheinbaum attend a presentation of the new security strategy against violence for the state of Michoacan, at the National Palace in Mexico City, Nov.
 9, 2025.
 Credit: AP/Claudia Rosel

-MEXICO CITY — An explosion outside a local police station in the western Mexican state of Michoacan Saturday killed at least two people and wounded seven, local and federal security officials said.
+MEXICO CITY — An explosion outside a local police station in the western Mexican state of Michoacan Saturday killed at least three people and wounded six, local and federal security officials said.

 The explosion came as the federal government has stepped up security activities in the state, sending in additional troops after two recent high-profile assassinations.

-Hector Zepeda, commander of the Coahuayana community police, said Saturday the blast killed two of his police officers and that civilians were among the wounded.
-He said remains of some of the victims were found scattered in the area of the explosion, which also damaged nearby buildings.
+The two people who died in the hospital were community police officers, said Hector Zepeda, commander of the Coahuayana community police.
+He said the remains of some of the victims were found scattered in the area of the explosion, which also damaged nearby buildings.

 “With this operation (from the federal government) a lot of marines came,” Zepeda said.
 “We stopped doing patrols because the operation is going on.”